MikeMallonIT/HW18-WorkoutTracker/README.md

 ## Installation:
 Download all associated files in this repository.
 Install Mongo then use the `npm install` function.
 After that, CD to the directory the root application folder is installed in and use the `npm start` function.

+## Public Hosting:
+If you would like to view this application without installing it locally, see visit the Heroku deployed link: [FitnessTracker-Deployed](https://mm-hw18-fitness-tracker.herokuapp.com/)

 ## Credits
 - SMU